 Computer and Information Technology

 Grade 6 Tech skills is a yearlong course designed to help students with the technological transition from lower school to middle school.
-Students will learn the computer skills they needs to have a successful middle school experience.
-Throughout the semester students receive training on different cloud computing resources, methods to improve their typing skills, and programs used in the middle school curriculum.
-Students also have the opportunity to start thinking about programming logic and media arts development through the use of tools such as the Alice and Scratch programming languages, MonkeyJam and Pivot animation software, and TinkerCAD 3D modeling program.
-By the end of Grade 6 Tech Skills students will have the resources they need to be successful in middle school.
+Students will learn the computer skills they need to have a successful middle school experience.
+Throughout the year, students receive training on different cloud computing resources, methods to improve their typing skills, and programs used in the middle school curriculum.
+Students also start thinking about programming logic and media arts development through the use of tools such as the Scratch programming language, Pivot animation software, and TinkerCAD 3D modeling program.

 Students continue to strengthen technical skills for use in the classroom and future endeavors.
 In addition to examining responsible use of social media, students further explore the Google Suite, utilize software to write, shoot, and edit videos, and use Photoshop to explore image editing and graphic design.
 Additional curricular offerings explore programming and 3-D modeling and printing.